Give your HR processes a boost today.

 Examples of interoffice relationship issues include:

-- Disrespecting shared space
+Disrespecting shared space

 Examples of leadership issues include:

-- Employees not trusting leadership (Going against leadership advice or direction)
+Employees not trusting leadership (Going against leadership advice or direction)

-- Employees not respecting leadership (Gossiping about or bullying management)
+Employees not respecting leadership (Gossiping about or bullying management)

-- Leadership not being approachable or open (Leading to disengagement and the employee feeling undervalued)
+Leadership not being approachable or open (Leading to disengagement and the employee feeling undervalued)

-- Leadership not offering guidance (Leading to employees feeling isolated)
+Leadership not offering guidance (Leading to employees feeling isolated)

-4. Behavioral Or Personal Matters
+4. Behavioural or Personal Matters

-Examples of behavioral or personal issues include:
+Examples of behavioural or personal issues include:

-- Employee keeping a messy desk or personal space
+An employee keeping a messy desk or personal space

-- Personal hygiene issues
+Personal hygiene issues

-- Substance abuse issues
+Substance abuse issues

-11 Steps To Strategic Employee Relations
+11 Steps to Optimise Employee Relations (Existing)

-1. Put The Employee Experience First
+1. Put the Employee Experience First